Different Types of Cocktail Shakers - From Boston to Parisian

 How to Use a Cocktail Shaker

 Since each type of cocktail shaker is a bit different, the handling does vary slightly.
-But don't worry, you will get used to your shaker quickly as you keep practicing.
+But don't worry, you will get used to your shaker quickly as you practice.

 The steps to use your cocktail shaker to make drinks will be as follows: